Heat guns aren’t just hot.

 Options to Purchase

-Purchase Steinel HG 2320 E heat guns with Insulon Safety Guards.
-The hot air tools come fully assembled with the guard attached, so that they are ready-to-use right out of the box.
+Heat guns are delivered fully assembled with the safety guard already attached.
+They are ready-to-use right out of the box.

 A Safer Workplace

 Ensuring our workplaces are as safe as possible is an ongoing process.
 Insulon Safety Guards are one important step in the mission to eliminate the risk of burns to heat gun operators.

 Operators should always follow best practices for hot air tool safety, including but not limited to: